 Names: The genus name Picea is the classical Latin name for the 'Pine' but Linnaeus assigned it to Spruces.
 The species name abies, is the Latin name for the Silver Fir tree.
 The author name for the plant description who amended the work of Linnaeus, ‘H. Karst’, refers to Gustav Karl Wilhelm Hermann Karsten (1817-1908) German botanist, professor of plant physiology at the University of Vienna who is the author of many plant descriptions.

 Comparisons: See White Spruce, Picea glauca.
 Black Spruce, Picea mariana.
-There are cultivars of the tree that have been developed (at one time, 133 were listed) that change some of the characteristics, such as having yellowish-green needles or a dwarf habit
+There are cultivars of Norway Spruce that have been developed (at one time, 133 were listed) that change some of the characteristics, such as having yellowish-green needles or a dwarf habit.

 Above: 1st photo - Typical pyramidal shape of the tree.
 2nd photo - Typical pendant branchlets of mature trees.
 3rd photo - Cones hang down - longest cones of the spruces.

 Below: Orangish color of the twig with buds at the end; rectangular shape of needles.
-2n photo: Note the irregular teeth of the cone scales.
+2nd photo: Note the irregular teeth of the cone scales.